wymangr/blueiris_exporter/README.md

 Prometheus exporter for Blue Iris.
 Confirmed working on Blue Iris version's 5.5.0.12 and 5.6.2.8

+If you receive a `Unable to parse log line` error, please send me the details and I will work on adding support for it.
+Blue Iris has changed it's log format for AI a few times and I'm working on adding support for all of it.
+Also, if you have any ideas for different metrics, let me know!

 ## Flags

 Flag     | Description | Default value | Required